intelfx/linux/Documentation/admin-guide/cgroup-v2.rst

 	Note that this is subtly different from setting memory.swap.max to 0, as it still allows for pages to be written to the zswap pool.

+  This can also be set to -1, which would make the cgroup (and its future children) follow the global value again.

   memory.pressure
 	A read-only nested-keyed file.